kunalrajani/statistical-arbitrage/README.md

 Disclaimer: Please read:
 Please note that this is my independent work where I have used data from yahoo finance to explore statistical concepts from a course I took in statistics.
-It may inadvertently have an overlap with a work that somebody else has already done and I have no intentions of replicating it.
-I would be glad to know of any such clash and post a clarification in this README.
+It may, inadvertently, have an overlap with a work that somebody else has already done and I have no intentions of replicating it.
+I would be glad to know of any such clash and post an addendum in this README.
-I am open to having my work being redistributed or used but only after due credit and a reference has been made.
+Redistribution of this work is permitted only after due credit and a reference has been provided.
 Feel free to contact me to avoid any misunderstandings or if you need more details from this paper.